maholli/getparts/README.md

 - [ ] Mouser: There's a part number query API, but no native barcode searching.
    - ✔ 2D: PN is extracted from DataMatrix (always starts with `>[)>`) and searched using Mouser's API
    - ➖ 1D: Script can read the barcodes, but currently has no way of telling which barcode value correlates to which property because there are seperate 1D barcodes for `Cust PO`, `Line Items`, `Mouser P/N`, `MFG P/N`, `QTY`, `COO`, and `Invoice No`.
 - [ ]  LCSC: No API.
+So we have to scrape.
-   - ➖ 2D: Some of my LCSC bags have QR barcodes (1 in 10 I'd guess).
+   - ✔ 2D: Some of my LCSC bags have QR barcodes (1 in 10 I'd guess).
 The QR code contains: `productCode`, `orderNo`, `pickerNo`,`pickTime`, and `checkCode`.
 So far all the tool can do is search LCSC for the PN but the user needs to navigate the page and extract the info.
 Need to write a javascript web scraper.
    - ❌ 1D: String ~10 characters in length.
 Can't extract anything useful from these.